English Doctor of Philosophy Degree in Writing, Teaching, and Criticism

 Requirements for Admission

 In addition to meeting the general University requirements for admission to doctoral study, an applicant should present, preferably, an undergraduate preparation in the liberal arts with a major in English.
 Applicants with preparation in other fields, however, may be considered on the condition that undergraduate deficiencies be made up.
-Completed applications must include transcripts of all previous undergraduate- and graduate-level work, GRE scores, letters of reference, a statement of purpose, and critical writing samples.
+Completed applications must include transcripts of all previous undergraduate- and graduate-level work, letters of reference, a statement of purpose, and critical writing samples.
 Additional creative writing samples are optional.

 Program of Study (72 credits, minimum)